-Why Sex Outside of Marriage is Wrong
+Why Sex Outside of Marriage Is Wrong

-In United States, marriage is becoming increasingly rare.
+In the United States, marriage is becoming increasingly rare.
 The 2000 U.S. Census found only 51% of all households are married couples, continuing a steady decline over the past several decades.
 Meanwhile, the number of unmarried couples living together has increased rapidly.
 In 2000, 5.4 million couples are living together without being married.
 In this increasingly permissive society, 30% of all children do not live in a two-parent home.
 The result is that ideas and terminology once readily understood must be defined carefully for people to understand.

 The Bible uses several words to describe sexual sins.
 The word adultery refers to a sexual relationship where one or both partners are married to someone other than the one with whom they are having intercourse.
 Fornication is a broader term which refers to sexual intercourse outside the bonds of marriage.
 It can include adultery when used by itself, or it refers to all sexual relations between unmarried couples when used in conjunction with the word adultery.
 In several modern translations, the word fornication has been translated immorality or sexual immorality because our society has essentially stopped using the word fornication.
 Another important word is passion which refers to the arousal of illicit sexual desire.
 This would include things like pornography, erotic dances, or anything else that stimulates the desire for sex outside of marriage but does not result in actual intercourse.